StephaneFeniar/Lottery-BestCombination/README.md

 # Overview

-If you play at the lottery the same numbers as many others players, you will have to split the prize in case of winning.
+If you play at the lottery the same combination as many others players, you will have to split the prize in case of winning.

 ### Goal